nvtienanh/docker-hue/hue-src/tools/kubernetes/README.md

 ## Images

-All the images are on Docker Hub or can be built via Docker at [tools/docker](/tools/docker).
+All the images can currently can be built via [Docker](/tools/docker).